Florida Sheriff Urges People Not To Shoot At Hurricane Irma

 A sheriff in Florida has asked the citizens of his county not to shoot at Hurricane Irma, saying that it will not help to turn it around.
-The sheriff’s office was responding to a Facebook event called “Shoot At Hurricane Irma”, where over 25,000 people said that they would be participating by shooting at Hurrican Irma on Sunday, September 10.
+The sheriff’s office was responding to a Facebook event called “Shoot At Hurricane Irma,” where over 25,000 people said that they would be participating by shooting at Hurrican Irma on Sunday, September 10.
 Over 53,000 people claim to be interested.

 Hurricane Irma is the most powerful Atlantic hurricane to have ever been recorded anywhere outside the Gulf of Mexico and the Caribbean.
-The Facebook event “Shoot At Hurricane Irma” was created by 22-year-old Ryan Edwards, who told the media that he had created the event out of pure boredom and stress, Independent reports.
+The Facebook event “Shoot At Hurricane Irma” was created by 22-year-old Ryan Edwards, who told the media that he had created the event out of pure boredom and stress, according to the Independent.
 Edwards claims that he is just as surprised by the reaction the event has received.

 The description of the Event reads as follows:

-“YO SO THIS GOOFY ????????LOOKING WINDY HEADASS NAMED IRMA SAID THEY PULLING UP ON US????????????, LETS SHOW IRMA THAT WE SHOOT FIRST ????????????”
+“YO SO THIS GOOFY????????LOOKING WINDY HEADASS NAMED IRMA SAID THEY PULLING UP ON US????????????, LETS SHOW IRMA THAT WE SHOOT FIRST????????????”

 Although it is clear that the event is clearly a joke, the Pasco County Sheriff’s Office has nevertheless issued a warning to the people, telling them not to shoot at the hurricane.
 The Sheriff’s Office tweeted the following message on Saturday evening: